ramanshrivastava/peft_finetuning/README.md

-# Fine-tuning GPT-2 to Infer Emotion Class of Twitter Messages
+# Fine-tuning GPT-2 using LORA to infer Emotion class of Twitter messages

-This project involves fine-tuning the GPT-2 model to classify emotions in tweets.
-The process includes loading a pre-trained model, performing parameter-efficient fine-tuning (PEFT) using LoRA, evaluating performance, and comparing the foundation model with the fine-tuned model.
+Fine-tuning the GPT-2 model to classify emotions in tweets.
+The process includes loading a pre-trained foundation model, performing parameter-efficient fine-tuning (PEFT) using LoRA, evaluating performance, and comparing the foundation model with the fine-tuned model.

-## Notes
+## Choices

 - **Model**:
   - GPT-2 is used because it is compatible with the sequence classification task and compatible with LoRA.